mtremsal/fly-machines-proxy-demo/README.md

 1. We run a stateful workload with requirements for low-latency, high-volume interactions (e.g. a game server or the [replidraw](https://github.com/rocicorp/replidraw) Figma-like demo app).
 This is precisely the kind of use case identified as [best-in-class for edge services](https://blog.cloudflare.com/introducing-workers-durable-objects/).
 2. We limit our infrastructure expertise to that of a fairly mediocre engineer, yours truly, without access to a full team of SREs.

-## Design Goals

-## Potential Solution
+## Solution

+Our solution has two parts:

+* A `lobby` that lists available gameservers and lets users join them or start a new one in a predefined region.
+* A `gameserver` that accepts connections from many concurrent users, each one getting their own websocket.
+The `gameserver` serializes and synchronizes everyone's inputs and displays back the resulting authoritative state in real-time.

+We rely on Elixir [`Phoenix`](https://github.com/phoenixframework/phoenix) as a web server, with the following setup:

+* The lobby page is a simple LiveView that lives at `/`.
+* Each gameserver is a static page running at `/game/<instance>` where `instance` is the instance id of the Fly Machine that hosts the game.
+* The lobby doesn't keep track of the state and IPs of the gameservers.
+It only knows about their `instance` id.
+* When a user joins a gameserver, they attempt to establish a websocket connection to the lobby that is seamlessly rerouted to a gameserver by adding the "Fly-Replay Header".
+We rely on the [`Plug`](https://github.com/elixir-plug/plug) library for adding the header when users reach the `/game/` route.
+* We share the same codebase for the `lobby` and `webserver` and deploy it in two ways: a regular fly app available to the internet serves the lobby route, while a set of 3 fly machines (pre-created, with fixed instance ids) act as gameservers.

+If at all possible, we take some precautions to keep the demo simple for non-Elixir folks:

+* We don't leverage [Channels](https://hexdocs.pm/phoenix/channels.html) to avoid obfuscating how websockets work.
+* We don't turn the `/game/` route into a LiveView to avoid the novel mechanism where the page first loads with a `GET` then upgrades to a websocket connection.

 ## Findings and Sharp Edges

 For the most part, this was surprisingly straightforward to setup.
-In particular, working with full VMs at the edge provides a lot of flexibility in terms of architecture decisions, such as letting me run whatever runtime and library I'm familiar with.
-Relying on the Fly-Replay Header also removed the need to run my own proxy or a service mesh.
+In particular, working with full VMs at the edge provides a lot of flexibility in terms of architecture, such as letting me run whatever runtime and library I'm familiar with.
+We didn't have to punch holes through firewalls and security groups to get instances to talk to each other.
+Relying on the Fly-Replay Header removed the need to run my own proxy or a service mesh.
+Getting all users on a single gameserver to share a full VM really makes the demo sing.

-While I didn't cut myself on them, keep in mind the limitations listed in the announcement post for [Fly Machines](https://fly.io/blog/fly-machines/#how-fly-machines-will-frustrate-you-the-emotional-cost-of-simplicity), most notably that stopped machines aren't guaranteed to be available again and aren't fully free.
+While we didn't run into them, keep in mind the limitations listed in the announcement post for [Fly Machines](https://fly.io/blog/fly-machines/#how-fly-machines-will-frustrate-you-the-emotional-cost-of-simplicity), most notably that stopped machines aren't guaranteed to be available again and aren't fully free.

+## Future improvements

+The demo currently showcases a simple chat for the real-time collaboration use case.
+A quick improvement would be to upgrade to a real-time graphics editor or a multiplayer mini-game that would synchronize hundreds of updates per second for each user.

+This demo doesn't currently demonstrate how machines scale to zero and boot fast.
+Ideally, unusued gameservers would shut down after n seconds.
+The lobby would list available regions (1 machine per region to keep things simple) rather than instance ids.
+The lobby would attempt to start a gameserver before a user joins it and cache the instance id locally.

 ## References